 Screening passengers with a negative PCR test result prior to boarding the aircraft is a powerful way to minimize the number of infected individuals that arrive on the island.
-In the absence of a second test and/or quarantine, however, this approach will still release 32 infected travelers per 10,000 arrivals into the community.
+In the absence of a second test and/or quarantine, however, this approach will still release 32 infected travelers per 10,000 arrivals into the community, assuming a 1.0% prevalence of infection in the arriving population.
 If combined with quarantine for 4-6 days upon arrival, followed by a second negative PCR test, however, this becomes a highly effective screening strategy.